 Let’s get started.

 All you need to start is a wire wreath from, pipe cleaners, and one wide roll of Deco Mesh.
 If you haven’t heard of Deco Mesh, it is a wide mesh ribbon that is pliable yet still holds it’s shape that is available at most large craft stores.
+You can also find a wide assortment of Deco Mesh on Amazon.

 Start by twisting pipe cleaners onto the entire wreath frame about 1 1/2 inches apart.
 Set any extra pipe cleaners to the side because you might need them later.